-Mary Wollstonecraft Godwin; August 30, 1797 – February 1, 1851) was an early novelist who is most famous for her novel Frankenstein.
+Mary Shelley (née Mary Wollstonecraft Godwin; August 30, 1797 February 1, 1851) was an early novelist who is most famous for her novel Frankenstein.
 Frankenstein is considered the first real Science Fiction novel; it was the earliest popular novel whose Speculative Fiction elements were presented as the results of (albeit implausible) human technology.

 Mary Shelley was a very prolific author, writing biographies, poetry, articles, travel journals, and short stories in addition to the novels she is most well-known for.
 Her novels include: